deepparekh02/user-login-registration/README.md

 This is a full-stack application designed to maintain a database of users and allow them to securely log in and register through the portal.
 This could be extended to many reaL-life applications like social media and streaming services.

 **Technologies and Libraries**
-MongoDB, Mongoose, Express, React, React-Bootstrap, Axios, NodeJS, BcryptJS, JSON Web Token, Cookie-Parser.
+MongoDB, Mongoose, Express, React, React-Bootstrap, Axios, NodeJS, BcryptJS, JSON Web Token, Cookie-Parser, Redux.

 **Main Features**
 1) Registration page to let a new user sign up.